genesiscommunitysuccess/docs/docs/03_managing-applications/03_operate/01_on-the-host/03_helpful-commands.md

 ## PurgeTables

-It gives the developer the ability to define data retention policy and data will be removed from the database if certain criteria is fulfilled.
+This gives enables you to define the data-retention policy.
+Data will be removed from the database where the defined criteria are fulfilled.

-Ex: In TRADE table: We only keep completed orders, or we only keep trades for the last 30 days
+For example: In the TRADE table, we only keep completed orders, or we only keep trades for the last 30 days.

-The tool requires the existence of an *application*-purger.kts file in application config folder, and invoking the **PurgeTables** command will pick up all such files that are found in the $GENESIS_HOME/generated/cfg/ directory.
+To use this tool, you must have an _application_**-purger.kts* file in the application's config folder.
+Invoking the **PurgeTables** command will pick up all  files that are found in the **$GENESIS_HOME/generated/cfg/** directory.

-In order to enable syntax highlighting and autocompletion for purger files you will need to add **genesis-environment** as a dependency of your “product-config” module.
-Please see simple examples below for purger definitions:
+In order to enable syntax highlighting and autocompletion for purger files, you must add **genesis-environment** as a dependency of your application's **-config** module.
+See simple examples below for purger definitions:

-Log file called purge_{*time_of_run*} will be created under $GENESIS_HOME/runtime/logs/ folder
+A log file called **purge_{*time_of_run*}** will be created under the **$GENESIS_HOME/runtime/logs/** folder.

-There are different ways you can purge data using below functions and filters
+The functions and filters below give you different ways of purging data.

-### Inject repository:
+### Inject repository
-You can inject any repository in the purger script like below:
+You can inject any repository into the purger script; for example:

 ```kotlin
 purgers{